csci430-os/assg04/README.md

 # Assignment Tasks (ClockPageReplacementScheme)

-Once these 4 tasks are complete, the first 5 test cases of this assignment should be passing.
+Once these 5 tasks are complete, the first 5 test cases of this assignment should be passing.
 These test the simulator, load page streams, and test using the basic FIFO page replacement scheme to make page replacement decisions.
-However the final test Case 6 will not be working as it tests the Clock page replacement scheme class.
+However the final unit tests and the system tests of the Clock page replacement algorithm will not pass until we fully implement the Clock paging algorithm.

 So the next step is to implement a Clock page replacement policy.
 Most of the functions in the `ClockPageReplacementScheme.[hpp|cpp]`